 What are Nurse Mare Foals?

 A nurse mare foal is a foal who was born so that its mother might come into milk.
-The milk that the nurse mare is producing is used to nourish the foal of another mare, a more “expensive” foal.
-Primarily these are thoroughbred foals, though certainly not limited to the thoroughbred industry.
-The foals are essentially byproducts of the mare's milk industry.
+The milk that its mother is producing is used to nourish the foal of another mare, a more “expensive” foal.
+Primarily these are thoroughbred foals, though certainly are not limited to the thoroughbred industry.
+The foals are essentially by-products of the mare's milk industry.
 A thoroughbred mare's purpose is to produce more racehorses.
 A mare can give birth to one foal each year provided she is re-bred immediately after delivering a foal.
-Because the Jockey Club requires that mares be bred only by live cover, and not artificially inseminated.
-The mare must travel to the stallion for breeding and may be shipped as soon as 7-10 days after giving birth to a foal, but a period of 3-4 weeks is generally allowed.
+Because the Jockey Club requires that mares be bred only by live cover, and not artificially inseminated, the mare must travel to the stallion for breeding and may be shipped as soon as 7-10 days after giving birth to a foal, but a period of 3-4 weeks is generally allowed.

 This is where Last Chance Corral comes in.
-We rescue these foals by purchasing as many as we can, tend to their needs, and find them loving, secure homes.
+We rescue these foals by purchasing as many as we can.
+We bring them home, tend to their needs, and find them loving, secure homes.
 Please help us help them.

 Please note that we have to purchase our Nurse Mare Foals.
 Each foal costs us between $200 and $400.
 The adoption fee of each foal is based on what we pay for each individual foal.
 We add an extra $50 to the price we pay to try, and I emphasize the word try, to help cover the expenses of transportation, milk, and medications.